Helena Roerich: Early life

 Roerich grew up and was educated in the rich cultural traditions of her family.
 From childhood she was inquisitive, and independent.
 She showed talents in a number of areas, playing piano, and by the age of seven reading and writing in three languages./ From a very young age, she started reading artistic, historical, spiritual and philosophic books.

-In 1895, Roerich graduated from Mariinsky Gymnasium in Saint-Petersburg with a "gold medal", a special award for excellence in study.
+In 1895, Roerich graduated from Mariinsky Gymnasium in Saint Petersburg with a "gold medal", a special award for excellence in study.
 Though the education she received there was of a great quality, Roerich often studied additionally on her own.
 She learned painting, knew Russian and European literature well, studied the history of religion and philosophy, and took great interest in the works of the Indian philosophers Ramakrishna, Vivekananda, and Rabindranath Tagore, whose great-niece, Devika Rani Choudhuri, would later marry her son, Svetoslav.

-After finishing her education at gymnasium, Roerich entered the Saint-Petersburg musical private school, headed by the pianist I.A.
+After finishing her education at gymnasium, she entered the Saint Petersburg private school of music, headed by the pianist I.A.
 Borovka.
 He was a noted figure in Petersburg's musical culture of the time, and personally mentored Roerich.

-After graduating, which was aimed mainly towards revealing the most gifted candidates who should receive higher music education, Roerich intended to continue her education in the Saint-Petersburg conservatoire.
-But her relatives banned her from entering the conservatoire, worried that she would be interested by the revolutionary ideas found in the student environment.
+After graduating, which was aimed mainly towards revealing the most gifted candidates who should receive higher music education, Roerich intended to continue her education in the Saint Petersburg conservatoire, but her relatives banned this, worried that she would be interested by the revolutionary ideas found in the student environment.
 Thus, Roerich continued her education at home, where she perfected her grasp of foreign languages, and read many things.

 Marriage and family

 Roerich and her mother often spent the summer at Bologoye in the Novgorod region, with her aunt E.V.
 Putyatina, at the estate of her husband, Prince P.A.
 Putyatin.
 In 1899, at Bologoye, she met the painter and archeologist Nicholas Konstantinovich Roerich.
-They fell in love, and in spite of her relatives' opposition, in 1901, she and Nicholas were married in Saint-Petersburg.
+They fell in love, and in spite of her relatives' opposition, in 1901, she and Nicholas were married in Saint Petersburg.